Swing trading strategies are designed for people who want to trade but don’t have time to day trade.

 4. Having less stress.
-Unlike day trading where you are reacting to minor price blips, you expect larger price blips in swing trades that, most times, won’t challenge your protective stop price.
+Unlike day trading where you are reacting to minor price blips, you expect larger price moves in swing trades that, most times, won’t challenge your protective stop price.

-While the advantages to swing trading are compelling, note that there are disadvantages as well.
+While the advantages to swing trading stocks are compelling, there are disadvantages as well.

 1. Getting caught in a congested market with violent swings in each direction can stop you out repeatedly causing you many losses.
 This is where proper risk measures come into play.